olegedly/multi-agent-rag/PRD.md

 > "Create AI agents (3 to 4) and an MCP server with Tools registered.
 3 agents using Google and 1 agent using Crew.AI.
 Need to prove how these agents can communicate via MCP server.
 Use a small public dataset and build a search to lookup in local dataset and then send to LLM via API call."

-Substitute Google ADK for Crew.AI and the spec is identical.
+Substitute Google ADK for Crew.AI, add multiple curated corpora with route-based selection, and the spec is a direct match.